 Forgetting God is (the most important) part of the equation

 The first two signs of a discontented heart are really the symptoms of leaving God out.
 When I leave God out of the equation, I start to look for love and acceptance in all the wrongs places—others and myself.
-I forget all of the blessings He has poured down on my family.

 I forget it all.
 And there’s no fruit of the Spirit.